Fall Mantel Decorating Ideas — 8 Ways to Create a Seasonal Display Above Your Fireplace

 (Image credit: Gisela Graham London)

-A wreath is a lovely over fireplace decor idea because not only does it signify fall, but it also adds a festive touch to the living room or dining.
+A wreath is a lovely over-fireplace decor idea.
+Not only does it signify fall, but it also adds a festive touch to the living room or dining.
 There are several ways you can add this element.
 DIY one with hydrangeas, cornucopias, fallen leaves, burlap, artificial flowers or dried grass.

 If a single wreath looks too scanty above the fireplace, add tall arrangements like vases, candles, and wooden artifacts to make the mantel look decorated.